Esri/maps-app-dotnet/README.md

 ## MDTOC

-Generation of this and other document's table of contents in this repository was performed using the [MDTOC package for Atom](https://atom.io/packages/atom-mdtoc).
+Generation of this and other documents' table of contents in this repository was performed using the [MDTOC package for Atom](https://atom.io/packages/atom-mdtoc).

 ## Licensing